roman-milk/roman-milk.github.io/the-sales-associate.md

  "No problem," Martin said.
 "You can make it up to me later."

  After another hour of gambling, they went back to their room and Holly more than made it up.
 She gave him a long, slow blowjob including lots of ball and ass licking.
 It was a great way to end the day.
 She just hoped tomorrow would be as fun.
 For some reason, though, she wasn't looking forward to seeing Josky.
-Report_Story #1